 - Myth: Dyslexics are compensated for their lack of phonological ability by being gifted in the artistic/visual-spatial sphere.

 Fact: Systematic research and investigation has found little evidence to support this theory, comforting though it may be.
+Yet, there are many successful dyslexics who have gravitated towards fields of these types.

 - Myth: People with dyslexia cannot read.